Had I seen it before: Yes. Many times. Because it’s The Little Mermaid.

 I also love Sebastian’s arc.
 Not just his awesome musical numbers and charming accent, which of course we already knew were spectacular.
 I’m talking about his actual character arc.
 After this watch, I would argue it’s even stronger than Ariel’s.
 One great screenwriting strategy that can work in virtually any genre is setting up two characters to butt heads with each other, and then force them to work together.
 Through the first half of the movie, Sebastian is constantly complaining about Ariel.
 She skips rehearsals, she doesn’t listen to her father, and is just a general handful to deal with.
 At the halfway mark, these two characters suddenly have a common goal: get Eric to kiss Ariel.
 And because Sebastian is a crab, he has the unique ability to go back and forth between land and sea as he pleases in a way no other character can.
 He can help her in ways that Ariel’s actual friends, Flounder and Scuttle, can’t.

 Think about it though.
 It would’ve been just as easy to make Ariel’s best friend a crab who could follow her onto land and help her win over the prince.
 But they didn’t do that, because that wouldn’t have been as interesting.
-Watching characters help Ariel when they’ve been her friends all along is not near as much fun as watching a character who initially hated Ariel learn to love her.
+Watching characters help Ariel when they’ve been her friends all along is not as much fun as watching a character who initially hated Ariel learn to love her.
 One of my new favorite moments of this movie that I’d previously never noticed is right after Ariel gets her legs.
 Sebastian initially insists on going back to Triton and tattling on her, the way a sniveling brat like Zazu would have.

 But no. He looks into her eyes, and for the first time, he really understands how sad she is living under the sea, how much she wants to pursue Prince Eric, and he chooses to disregard Triton’s wishes.
-And mind you, his primarily character trait for the entire first part of the movie is doing Triton’s bidding.
+And mind you, his primary character trait for the entire first part of the movie is doing Triton’s bidding.
 It’s a moment of transformation that I don’t think any other Disney sidekick has ever had, at least to my knowledge.
 And that transformation is also symbolized with two musical numbers that both SLAP.
 The first is an attempt to convince Ariel to shut up and be happy under water so that Triton gets what he wants and Sebastian’s life can be less complicated.
 The second is an attempt to help Ariel win over her prince so she can live on land forever, even though Sebastian knows this is in direct opposition to what Triton wants.
 The more I think about Sebastian’s arc the more impressed I am.

 But while we’re stanning Sebastian, can we also take a second to recognize Scuttle?
 The idea of a seagull as a self-appointed expert on all things human despite getting everything wrong all the time is a brilliant idea.
 I never realized how necessary he was for some well-timed comedic relief, and the choice to make him a seagull also gives Ariel a reason to go to the surface.
 Through Scuttle, the movie is able to set up pins and knock them down over and over again.
 Sometimes it’s with Ariel’s references to Scuttle’s silly names for human objects, other times it’s Ariel incorrectly using human objects thanks to Scuttle’s so-called “expertise.”
 He also is able to serve as a messenger for Flounder, who can’t see what Ariel and Eric are up to on land, and that’s nice.